krepysh/gsi_demo/README.md

 # gsi_demo
 Demo example implementation of Sign-in with google

+# Configuration
+You need to provide GOOGLE_CLIENT_ID in src/config.json.
+For retrive it, [register application](https://console.cloud.google.com/apis/credentials).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).